 Non-displaced fractures are treated without surgery in a long-arm splint acutely and transitioned to a short-arm cast in the office for a total of 6 weeks with serial radiographs to monitor for fracture displacement and healing.

 For fractures that do not meet acceptable alignment, surgical intervention is recommended.
 The goal of surgical treatment is to achieve acceptable alignment and stable fixation for early motion.
-There are various methods of fixation including pins, external fixators, dorsal plates, and a volar plate.
+There are various methods of fixation, including pins, external fixators, dorsal plates, and a volar plate.
 Percutaneous pinning is useful in maintaining sagittal length and alignment in extra-articular fractures with a stable volar cortex.
 It is unacceptable when the volar cortex is comminuted, and therefore unstable, as there is not enough bony fixation to maintain reduction.
 Good outcomes have been reported up to 90% of the time if used appropriately.
 External fixation is often used in conjunction with percutaneous pin or plate fixation as it does not reliably restore the volar tilt on its own.
 This technique relies on ligamentotaxis to maintain fracture reduction.
 It is essential to limit the duration of external fixation to a maximum of 8 weeks and to perform aggressive hand therapy to maintain range of motion of the hand.
 Good outcomes have been reported up to 90% of the time if used appropriately.
 Open-reduction internal fixation with volar plating is much more common than dorsal plating.
-Volar plating is associated with irritation of both flexor and extensor tendons and flexor pollicus longus tendon rupture may be seen.
+Volar plating is associated with irritation of both flexor and extensor tendons, and flexor pollicus longus tendon rupture may have occurred.
 Volar plating offers support to the subchondral bone to help maintain fracture reduction.
 Dorsal plating is associated with extensor tendon irritation and rupture.
-It is typically indicated for displaced intra-articular fractures with dorsal comminution.
+It is typically necessary for displaced intra-articular fractures with dorsal comminution.